 Climate Change-Induced Water Disaster and Participatory Information System for Vulnerability Reduction in North Central Vietnam

-InfoStart date: 1 October, 2012 End date: 31 July, 2016 Project type: Pilot research cooperation projects (prior to 2013) Project code: 11-P04-VIE Countries: Vietnam Thematic areas: Climate change, Lead institution: Hanoi University of Science (HUS), Vietnam Partner institutions: Roskilde University (RUC), Department of Society and Globalisation, Denmark Project website: go to website (the site might be inactive) Policy Brief: Policy Brief Project coordinator: Phan Van Tan Total grant: 5,094,892 DKK Project files:
+InfoStart date: 1 October, 2012 End date: 31 July, 2016 Project type: Pilot research cooperation projects (prior to 2013) Project code: 11-P04-VIE Countries: Vietnam Thematic areas: Climate change, Lead institution: Hanoi University of Science (HUS), Vietnam Partner institutions: Roskilde University (RUC), Denmark Project website: go to website (the site might be inactive) Policy Brief: Policy Brief Project coordinator: Phan Van Tan Total grant: 5,094,892 DKK Project files:

 Located in the North Central Vietnam, provinces Nghe An, Ha Tinh and Quang Binh (NHQ), where most of inhabitants depend on revenues from agricultural and aquacultural sectors, are among the most affected by climate change (CC) induced water disaster (WD) related extreme climate events (ECEs).
 By using multi scale and multi level approaches, a participatory information system (PIS) will be built in which the multi- and inter-disciplinary scientific and technological knowledge with indigenous experiences have been integrating and spatializing.